Arclight-V/Piscine-Python-for-Data-Science/README.md

 ### Day03
 Intro to Python: Package management and virtual environment Today we will help you acquire basic knowledge about how to manage libraries in Python and work with virtual environments.
+### Day04
+Intro to Python: Efficient code practices
+Today we will help you write code that works faster.